-This fun salt crystal rainbow science activity shows how salt crystals form with a fun St. Patrick’s Day science twist!
+This fun salt crystal rainbow science activity shows how salt crystals form!

-What you’ll need to make salt crystal rainbows:
+What you need to make salt crystal rainbows

-If you buy using these links, I will earn a comission on the sale.
+If you buy using these links, I will earn a commission on the sale.

 The Mason Jar Scientist: 30 Jarring STEAM-Based ProjectsBall Glass Mason Jar with Lid and Band, Regular Mouth, 12 JarsAcerich 300 Pcs Colored Pipe Cleaners Chenille Stems for DIY Art Craft Decorations (6 mm x 12 inch)Morton Iodized Salt, 26 oz, Pack of 4Ticonderoga Wood-Cased Graphite Pencils, #2 HB Soft, Yellow, 96 Count (13872)AmazonBasics Pre-sharpened Wood Cased #2 HB Pencils, 150 Pack